 Pros of getting paid once a month:

 Getting paid once a month has several benefits.
-Therefore budgeting once a month is a necessity.
-The overarching advantage is that it simplifies budgeting when you get paid once a month because of the following reasons:
+Therefore, budgeting once a month is a necessity.
+The overarching advantage is that it simplifies budgeting when you get paid once a month for the following reasons:

 Once a monthly payment means you only have to work with one budget.
 Instead of splitting large bills like a mortgage between weekly, bi-weekly, or semi-monthly paychecks, you will only have one budget that will stay consistent for the whole month.